fibercrypto/skycoin-wiki/cipher.md

 To review:
 - you send them your public key
 - they generate a new public key and send you that
-- you compute EDCH with their public key and your private key
+- you compute ECDH with their public key and your private key
-- they compute EDCH with their private key and your public key
+- they compute ECDH with their private key and your public key
 - the values computed are equal!
 You now have a shared secret.
 - the shared secret is used to generate an address and only you two know the private key for this address